Site icon fastaccountant.co.uk

 Understanding the tax year

 In the UK, the tax year runs from 6th April to 5th April the following year.
-When calculating and reporting taxes for your second job, you need to consider the income you earned within the relevant tax year.
+When calculating and reporting tax on a second job, you need to consider the income you earned within the relevant tax year.

 It’s important to keep track of your income and expenses throughout the tax year, rather than waiting until the end to assess your tax liability.
 By doing so, you can manage your finances more effectively, make any necessary adjustments, and avoid any surprises when it comes time to report your earnings to HMRC.